-Advice should be sought from the Highways Agency to establish the extent to which the NPSE should be considered during the assessment process.
+Advice should be sought from the Highways Agency to establish the extent to which the NPSE should be considered during the assessment process of road projects on England's strategic road network.
 For projects involving the other Devolved Administrations, advice should be sought from the Overseeing Organisation as to the application of the relevant noise policy.